x0root/WProject/README.md

 WProject is high-level web vulnerability scanner assessment tool.
 This tool is designed for security professionals and penetration testers to perform comprehensive vulnerability scanning and vulnerability assessment on web applications.
 It combines multiple scanning techniques and integrates various external tools to provide a wide range of information about the target.

-## Here's a high-level overview of its functionality
+## Main Features

 1. It imports various libraries for web scanning, web scraping, and parallel processing.

-2. The script defines a colorful banner and sets up command-line argument parsing for different scanning options.

-3. It includes multiple scanning functions for different purposes:
+2. It includes multiple scanning functions for different purposes:
    - Subdomain enumeration
+   - Whois Lookup
    - Technology detection
    - Web crawling and URL extraction
    - Favicon hash calculation